mlz-ictrl/nicos/doc/source/deviceapi.rst

       session* when the parameter is changed by the master session, and the parameter update is communicated to all other sessions via the cache.
       This method should update *internal* state of the object that depends on the values of certain parameters.
-It may not access the hardware, set other parameters or do write operations on the filesystem.
+It must not access the hardware, set other parameters, or do write operations on the filesystem.

       ``doUpdateFoo`` is also called when an instance is created and its parameters are initialized.